 Green Resources is pursuing international growth in targeted markets, while safeguarding its existing market positions.
 The company is actively pursuing an export strategy and has selected products and markets for this purpose.
 Green Resources' products are sold regionally (Eastern and Southern Africa) as well as globally (mainly Asia and the Middle East).
-Green Resources' 533 employees work across 5 countries in 7 locations.

 An overview of Green Resources' legal entities is listed in Appendix 1 at the end of this report.
-Further details about each of our locations and facilities can be found here: Operations - Green Resources
+Further details about each of our locations and facilities can be found here: Operations - Green Resources.